Our Program and Approach

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Peninsula, we began our journey to develop our centre’s RAP in 2017 and we are proud to launch it now.
-Please view it here.
+At KU Peninsula, we began our journey to develop our centre’s RAP in 2017 and we are proud to present it here.